Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/cloud-release-tracks.md

 <Expandable alt_header="What are other known issues when upgrading from older dbt Core versions?" >

 If you are upgrading from a very old unsupported version of dbt Core, you may run into one of these edge cases after the upgrade to a newer version:
-- [v1.1] Customers on BigQuery should be aware that dbt Cloud sets a default [per-model timeout](/docs/core/connect-data-platform/bigquery-setup#job_execution_timeout_seconds) of 5 minutes.
+- [v1.1] Customers on BigQuery should be aware that <Constant name="cloud" /> sets a default [per-model timeout](/docs/core/connect-data-platform/bigquery-setup#job_execution_timeout_seconds) of 5 minutes.
 You may override this config in your connection details.
 Older versions of dbt (including v1.0) did not appropriately respect this timeout configuration.
 - [v1.3] Customers with non-dbt `.py` files defined within their project directories, such as `models/`.
 Since v1.3, dbt expects these files be valid [Python models](/docs/build/python-models).
 The customer needs to move these files out of their `models/` directory, or ignore them via `.dbtignore`
 - [v1.5] Customers who have `--m` in their job definitions, instead of `-m` or `--models`.
 This autocompletion (`--m[odels]` for `--models`) has never been officially documented or supported.
 It was an implicit behavior of argparse (CLI library used in dbt-core v1.0-1.4) that is not supported by `click` (the CLI library used in dbt-core since v1.5+).
 - [v1.5] Empty invalid `tests` config start raising a validation error](/docs/dbt-versions/core-upgrade/Older%20versions/upgrading-to-v1.5).
 Replace empty `tests` config with `tests: []` or remove it altogether.